 Students are recommended to purchase a laptop before starting their course, to assist with their studies.
-There are no single associated costs greater than £50 per item on this degree course.
+There are no single associated costs greater than £50 per item on years 1, 2 and 4 of this degree course, however, costs incurred by students while on a Year in Industry/Business (year 3) vary depending on the nature and location of the placement.
+For further information please contact the Student Services Centre.